 - Social Psychology (3 credits)

-- Concentration core: Advanced 500- or 600-level coursework in concentration area as determined in consultation with advisor.
+- Concentration core: Advanced 500- or 600-level coursework in concentration area.
 (9 credits)

 - Thesis hours: 6 credits